 There is good news though.
 You may be eligible for what is known as Maintenance benefits.
 These are a continuation of your TTD benefits.
 However, more and more often, employers require that you perform a job search in order to be eligible for maintenance benefits.

 This isn’t as simple as just filling out some applications online.
 Illinois courts have found that you must prove your job search was both diligent, i.e.… you are looking hard enough, and appropriate, i.e.… you are looking for the correct types of jobs.
 This can definitely be harder than it sounds.

-Working out a plan for what jobs you can apply for, making sure that you have an updated resume, ensuring proper follow-up with potential employers are all minimum standards.
+Working out a plan for what jobs you can apply for, making sure that you have an updated resume, and ensuring proper follow-up with potential employers is all minimum standards.
 If this sounds like work, that’s because it is.
 In this scenario, finding a job can become more work than just having a job and certainly more stressful.
 But you will need to think of searching for a job as though it were now your job.